 Honsey Hall 221

-Dr. Lars O. Johnson is an Associate Professor in the English department.
+Dr. Lars O. Johnson is a Professor in the English department and an Associate Professor in the English department.

 Teaching PhilosophyMy teaching philosophy is informed more by “learning” than it is by “teaching”: my own and that of students.
 This is what makes my job and discipline so exciting; there is always another question, another way of looking at, another way to appreciate a text.
 No matter how often I read and re-read those texts I commonly teach, some detail or direction, technique or topic that I hadn’t noticed or considered before becomes apparent and changes the way I think about the text, the author’s background, the larger social and cultural contexts informing the author’s views, etc. And this is possible, in part, because of what I learn from my students.
 Their comments, questions, and insights enable me to see the text differently.
 Two primary objectives I have are to provide an environment in which dialogue about literature and writing can take place and for students to realize the value of always asking “so what?”: “What does this mean?”
 “How does this text work?”
 “What is the significance of this pattern?”
 “Why did the author choose this technique, this genre, this structure, and how are these related to the content?”
 My hope is that the give and take between me, students, and the texts, as we pursue working answers to questions like these, opens spaces for learning and thinking.